826michigan Field Trips

-Take an action-packed field trip to an 826michigan writing center and build your students’ enthusiasm for writing, or let us bring a field trip to your classroom with our roadshows!
+Take an action-packed field trip with 826michigan to build your students’ enthusiasm for writing!

 We offer a variety of energy-filled field trip options, focused on both independent and collaborative writing.
 Students get to experience the power of sharing ideas and developing those ideas into a full-length story!

-Our field trips and roadshows are provided at no cost to schools or teachers.
+826michigan organizes field trips to various community partners throughout the school year.
 Students write in large groups, small groups, and individually, and are supported by a team of trained 826michigan volunteers.
 You can choose from a variety of fun, interactive programs to suit the needs and interests of your students.
-Examples include:
+Our field trips are provided at no cost to schools or teachers.

 PJ Day – 1st Grade Field Trip